Fabulec/Digital-electronics-1/05-counter/README.md

 https://github.com/Fabulec/Digital-electronics-1

-# Lab 5: Binary counter
+# Lab 5: Binary counter:

+## Table with connection of push buttons on Nexys A7 board:

 | Button | Pin |
 | :-:    | :-: |